 Subject: Local Delivery of Antimicrobial Agents (LDAs) via a Controlled-Release Vehicle Into Diseased Crevicular Tissue, Per Tooth, by Report.
 Use of Controlled Release of Antimicrobial Agents as Adjunctive Therapy in the Treatment of Adult Periodontitis

 Important NoteThis Clinical Policy Bulletin expresses our determination of whether certain services or supplies are medically necessary.
 We have reached these conclusions based on a review of currently available clinical information including:

 The use of antimicrobial agents will be considered for coverage in localized recurrent and/or residual pockets with inflammation identified following the completion and clinical reevaluation of scaling and root planing (SRP).
-Our policy requires a minimum 4 weeks for adequate response to root planing and scaling prior to reevaluation.
+Our policy requires a minimum of 4 weeks for adequate response to root planing and scaling before reevaluation.
 Treatment with antimicrobial agents is considered a dental procedure and subject to applicable dental plan provisions.

-If there are multiple sites of recurrent and/or residual pockets with inflammation subsequent to completion of periodontal scaling and root planing, other more extensive periodontal treatment modalities (for example, surgery) may be more appropriate therapy.
+If there are multiple sites of recurrent and/or residual pockets with inflammation following periodontal scaling and root planing, other more extensive periodontal treatment modalities (for example, surgery) may be more appropriate.

 The placement of antimicrobial agents into diseased periodontal pockets for extended time periods is acceptable clinical practice in a select group of patients.

 At present,four antimicrobial agents/delivery systems have been shown to be clinically safe and efficacious: